1966/70

 second disc was issued on the CBS

-label, entitled "One Little Smile", with
+label, entitled "One Little Smile",

-"You Never Know" on the flip side.
+with "You Never Know" on the flip

-The record failed to make the charts.
+side.
+The record failed to make the

 Their next studio session saw them